nokia/restful/doc/lambda.md

 ## Q&A

-* Q: Why is this library based on Gorilla/Mux, when there are other high-performance alternatives, such as Gin?
+**Q: Why is this library based on Gorilla/Mux, when there are other high-performance alternatives, such as Gin?**

-* A: There are several reasons, like allowing smooth transition from standard http or Gorilla/Mux packages.
+A: There are several reasons, like allowing smooth transition from standard http or Gorilla/Mux packages.
-     Or have a simple syntax.
+   And have a simple syntax.

-* Q: Is it possible to send alternative types in responses, decided run-time?
-Like `f() (T1, T2, error)`.
+**Q: Is it possible to send alternative types in responses, decided run-time?
+Like `f() (T1, T2, error)`.**

-* A: At the moment it is not possible.
+A: At the moment it is not supported.
 But you can freely mix lambdas and http handler functions.

-* Q: Is it possible sending multi-part responses?
+**Q: Is it possible sending multi-part responses?**

-* A: Not possible.
+A: Not supported.
 But you can freely mix lambdas and http handler functions.

-* Q: Can one stream response?
-E.g. if response for request is to contain millions of database entries?
+**Q: Can one stream response?
+E.g. if response for request is to contain millions of database entries?**

-* A: Not possible.
+A: Not supported.
 But you can freely mix lambdas and http handler functions.
-Base http package does streaming wonderfully.
+Base http package can do streaming wonderfully.

+**Q: How to respont with binary content, such as downloading favicon or an image?**

+A: Lambda serves primarily the purpose of JSON content.
+But you can freely mix lambdas and http handler functions.
+Base http package can send binary payload fine.